TrinityEmulator/TrinityEmulator.github.io/index.md

 ### Codebase & Build

-Currently we have released all the emulator's source [here](https://github.com/TrinityEmulator/TrinityEmulator).
+Currently we have released all the emulator's source [here](https://github.com/TrinityEmulator/TrinityEmulator) and provide detailed guides on building Trinity.
 Our guest-side implementation is proprietary for now but the OS images can be found [here](https://github.com/TrinityEmulator/TrinityEmulator/releases/tag/Trinity-Release).

 ### Install and Run

-We have released Trinity's binary for you to check out on your own PC [here](https://github.com/TrinityEmulator/TrinityEmulator/releases/tag/Trinity-init-release) (Window+Intel version, other versions such as Mac and AMD are coming soon as we are doing minor bug fixes).
+We have released Trinity's binary for you to check out on your own PC [here](https://github.com/TrinityEmulator/TrinityEmulator/releases/tag/Trinity-Release) (Window+Intel version, other versions such as Mac and AMD are coming soon as we are doing minor bug fixes).
 Some prerequisites and instructions are listed below.

 #### Prerequisites